TIM3H3AD/Briteco/README.md

   -Ruby 3.1.2

 INSTALLATION INSTRUCTIONS:
 Please run the following commands one at a time from a directory of your choice inside your command line interface.
-The first command will create your APP in the folder "Briteco" inside the directory you are currently in.
+The first command will create your APP in the "Briteco" folder within the directory you are currently.

 ===